-In the second method, we adopt tunable prompts proposed in \citet{powerofscale} to explore soft prompt tuning with a frozen pretrained LLM for RS to elicit attributes.
+In the second method, we adopt tunable prompts proposed in \citeauthor{powerofscale} to explore soft prompt tuning with a frozen pre-trained LLM-based RS to elicit attributes.
 Each attribute has one soft probing prompt trained, which is tailored to act as a question, guiding the model to produce desired outcomes.
 Soft probing prompts can be optimized end-to-end over a training dataset and can condense information by learning from the training.
 The model structure is presented in Figure \ref{fig:probing_method}(a).
 The encoder input is a concatenation of an encoder attribute prompt and an untunable discrete prompt, where the discrete prompt part includes the target user and relevant user-item interaction history, as shown below: \begin{formal}

 User user\_\{\{user\_id\}\} has watched movies (or bought insurances) \{\{sequence of item IDs\}\}. \end{formal} The decoder attends to the decoder attribute prompt, the previously generated tokens, and the encoder hidden state to predict the probability distribution of future tokens.
-The encoder attribute prompt and decoder attribute prompt are generated respectively by a two-layer multi-layer perceptron (MLP) and a three-layer MLP as proposed in \citet{prefixprompt}.
+The encoder attribute prompt and decoder attribute prompt are generated respectively by a two-layer multi-layer perceptron (MLP) and a three-layer MLP as proposed in \cite{prefixprompt}.
 The prompts are tuned by minimizing the negative log-likelihood of the attribute value tokens $y$ conditioned on the input text $x$ and the soft probing prompts $p$ in an end-to-end manner:

-\\ For answer generation, we also apply constraint generation as in manual prompting.
+For answer generation, we also apply the constrained generation as in manual prompting.

-In experiments, we create separate training and test datasets by dividing all users into two groups in a 9:1 ratio, and generating a unique discrete attribute prompt for each user in the process.
+In experiments, we create separate train and test datasets by dividing all users into two groups in a 9:1 ratio, and generating a unique discrete attribute prompt for each user in the process.
 Experimental results on MovieLens and Insurance datasets are shown in Table \ref{tab:soft_auc}.
-We notice that using soft probing prompt tuning does generate non-trivial predictions on user attributes, especially on MovieLens dataset, indicating that LLM for RS does encode user attributes and leaks personal information.
+We notice that using soft probing prompt tuning does generate non-trivial predictions on user attributes, especially on MovieLens dataset, indicating that LLM-based RS does encode user attributes and leaks personal information.